 Of course, it's suspiciously difficult to find any hard data about the performance of female cops.
 Not as hard as finding the study showing New Jersey state troopers aren't racist, but still pretty hard to find.

 Mostly what you find on Lexis-Nexis are news stories quoting police chiefs who have been browbeaten into submission, all uttering the identical mantra after every public-safety disaster involving a girl cop.
 It seems that female officers compensate for a lack of strength with "other" abilities, such as cooperation, empathy and intuition.

 There are lots of passing references to "studies" of uncertain provenance, but which always sound uncannily like a press release from the Feminist Majority Foundation.
 (Or maybe it was The Pew Research Center for the People and the Press, which recently released a study claiming that despite Memogate, "Fahrenheit 9/11," the Richard Clarke show and the jihad against the Swift Boat Veterans, the press is being soft on Bush.)

 The anonymous "studies" about female officers invariably demonstrate that women make excellent cops ? even better cops than men!
 One such study cited an episode of "She's the Sheriff," starring Suzanne Somers.

 A 1993 news article in the Los Angeles Times, for example, referred to a "study" ? cited by an ACLU attorney ? allegedly proving that "female officers are more effective at making arrests without employing force because they are better at de-escalating confrontations with suspects."
-No, you can't see the study or have the name of the organization that performed it, and why would you ask?

 There are roughly 118 million men in this country who would take exception to that notion.
 I wonder if women officers "de-escalate" by mentioning how much more money their last suspect made.